 The hardest reactions to deal with are the long term reactions.
 These happen after years of overvaccination, or even a puppy series given at inappropriate times in a sensitive individual.
 They can be very hard to tie to the vaccines (which is why main stream conventional medicine is so slow to accept them).
 These reactions range anywhere from mild, chronic skin problems, to full blown autoimmune diseases like lupus.
 These are precisely the reactions that we hope to avoid by adopting a minimal vaccine protocol.

 The short story is, be familiar with the risks of vaccination and of not vaccinating so that you can choose which risks you are willing to take as a fur parent.
 Also, never vaccinate and unwell pet.
 Vaccines are not benign and they are intended for healthy pets only.
 If your pet is sick, a vaccine may, best case, not be as effective, or worst case, may cause chronic inflammation in the body’s already inflamed state.

 Want to learn more about vaccines and how to choose the right ones for your furkids?
+I created videos about my typical cat and dog vaccine recommendations.
 Join my Facebook group to ask questions and see further information.